NatanGared/airbnb-clone-project/README.md

 User ↔ Review: A user can write multiple reviews (one-to-many).
 Property ↔ Review: A property can have multiple reviews (one-to-many).
 Booking ↔ Payment: A payment is associated with one booking (one-to-one).

+**Feature breakdowm**
+User Management: Implement a secure system for user registration, authentication, and profile management.
+Property Management: Develop features for property listing creation, updates, and retrieval.
+Booking System: Create a booking mechanism for users to reserve properties and manage booking details.
+Payment Processing: Integrate a payment system to handle transactions and record payment details.
+Review System: Allow users to leave reviews and ratings for properties.
+Data Optimization: Ensure efficient data retrieval and storage through database optimizations.

+**API Security**

+**Key Security Measures**
+***Authentication***
+Description: Users must verify their identity using secure methods (e.g., email/password, JWT tokens).
+Importance: Ensures that only authorized users can access their accounts and personal information, protecting against unauthorized access.

+***Authorization***
+Description: Role-based access control (RBAC) will be implemented to restrict access to certain endpoints based on user roles (e.g., guest vs. host).
+Importance: Prevents users from accessing or modifying data they are not permitted to, ensuring data integrity and security.

+***Rate Limiting***
+Description: Limits the number of requests a user can make to the API in a given time frame.
+Importance: Protects against abuse and denial-of-service attacks by preventing excessive requests from a single user.

+***Data Encryption***
+Description: Sensitive data, such as passwords and payment information, will be encrypted both in transit (using HTTPS) and at rest.
+Importance: Protects user data from interception and unauthorized access, ensuring confidentiality.

+***Input Validation and Sanitization***
+Description: All user inputs will be validated and sanitized to prevent injection attacks (e.g., SQL injection, XSS).
+Importance: Reduces the risk of malicious input compromising the application or database.

+**Security Importance by Key Area**
+***User Authentication***
+Crucial for: Protecting user accounts and personal information from unauthorized access.
+A breach can lead to identity theft or misuse of user data.

+***Property Management***
+Crucial for: Securing sensitive data related to property listings.
+Unauthorized access can lead to data manipulation or fraudulent listings.

+***Booking System***
+Crucial for: Ensuring the integrity of booking data.
+Unauthorized changes can disrupt bookings, leading to user dissatisfaction and financial loss.

+***Payment Processing***
+Crucial for: Protecting payment information during transactions.
+Security breaches can result in financial theft and loss of user trust.

+***Review System***
+Crucial for: Maintaining the authenticity of reviews.
+Fake reviews can mislead users and damage the reputation of legitimate properties.

+***Database Optimizations***
+Crucial for: Ensuring efficient and secure access to data.
+Poorly optimized databases can lead to vulnerabilities and performance issues, making them easier targets for attacks.